From The Beginning 1911

 By the 1960s, the property had grown to over 11,000 acres, which included Lake Wolverine (also known as Cleveland Lake).
 The land acquisition had largely, connected the three lakes, creating a new Owasippe Scout Reservation.
 At that time, there were as many as 18,000 Boy Scouts attending each summer.

-Today, Owasippe sits on almost 4800 acres, adjacent to the Manistee National Forest.
+Today, Owasippe sits on almost 4800 acres, adjacent to the 540,000 acre Manistee National Forest.
 It still operates Camp on Big Blue Lake and Lake Wolverine.
 It has over 75 miles of wilderness hiking trails and many opportunities for your Scouts to create new experiences.
 Owasippe is now owned and operated by Pathway To Adventure Council, BSA.

 Come join us as we explore all that Owasippe has to offer and be ready to experience the adventure.